Visa changes will allow stranded fruit pickers from Pacific Islands to work other NZ jobs

 "While local communities have rallied to support RSE workers, government's delays have caused RSE workers and their employers unnecessary anxiety and cost."

-Chapman said out of the approximately 9000 RSE workers still in New Zealand, 4000 are waiting to get home.
+Chapman said out of the approximately 9000 RSE workers still in New Zealand, 4000 were waiting to get home.

 "'Summerfruit NZ, NZ Apples and Pears, NZ Kiwifruit Growers Incorporated and HortNZ have worked in partnership with the Government to find ways to get these workers home safely and as quickly as possible," he said.